kkkrist/chromium-notifier/README.md

 As of version 1.1.0, tracking and 1-click-installing of updates for all installed extensions is also supported (those which support auto-updating).
 Just be aware that to make this work, a list of your installed extensions will need to be periodically transmitted to the [chromium-extension-service](https://github.com/kkkrist/chromium-extension-service).

+As of version 1.4.0, all installed extensions can be enabled/disabled via a checkbox next to it in the list.
+Quickly enable/disable extensions you rarely use to increase privacy and browser speed.

 <img height="586" src="https://raw.githubusercontent.com/kkkrist/chromium-notifier/master/img/screenshot.webp" width="372" />

 ## Installation